cloudsmith-io/package-freshness-check-migration/readme.md

 - List all Maven package groups in Nexus
 - Retrieve the `lastUpdated` date from maven-metadata.xml for each package group

-For testing purposes, it uses mocked data.
-In a production implementation, it would parse the HTML index or use the Nexus API.
+Data from `NexusClient` is mocked in `./fixtures/{format}/packages.json`.
+This is a showcase implementation.
+In a production implementation, Indeed would replace it by existing script that parses the HTML index

 ### Cloudsmith Client

 The `CloudsmithClient` class provides functionality to:
-- List all Maven package groups in Cloudsmith
+- `get_last_updated_date` method - Retrieves the `last_pust` (`uploadedAt`) date for each package group (versionless package), with the ability to exclude packages with specific tags. e.g. This can give you last push date for a package group `com.google.guava:guava` for a group of packages only pushed to Cloudsmith (excluding the ones cached from Nexus upstream)
-- Retrieve the `uploadedAt` date for each package group, with the ability to exclude packages with specific tags
+- `list_package_groups` method - List all unique package groups (versionless package) in Cloudsmith per format (maven, npm, python)

 ### Freshness Calculation

 For each package group, the script:
-1. Retrieves the lastUpdated date from Nexus (if available)
+1. Retrieves the lastUpdated date from Nexus
-2. Retrieves the uploadedAt date from Cloudsmith (if available), excluding packages with specified tags
+2. Retrieves the uploadedAt date from Cloudsmith (if available), excluding packages with specified upstream nexus tag
 3. Takes the later of the two dates as the true freshness date